 Did you know?
 Housing is the number one preoccupation of expatriates.
 Budget, level of comfort and security, ease of the commute to work: immigrants and temporary workers need to understand the local real estate market to settle-in to their new lives with serenity.

 Our experts will help you ask the right questions to find housing in Montreal and have a successful move, step by step.
+We can also help if you are settling elsewhere in Quebec and Ontario.

 Finding housing to rent or to buy in the right neighbourhood